 Journal Citation Reports™ (JCR) provides you with the transparent, publisher-neutral data and statistics you need to make confident decisions in today’s evolving scholarly publishing landscape, whether you’re submitting your first manuscript or managing a portfolio of thousands of publications.

 Quickly understand a journal’s role within and influence upon the global research community by exploring a rich array of citation metrics, including the Journal Impact Factor™ (JIF), alongside descriptive data about a journal’s open access content and contributing authors.

 In order to make good decisions, you need information that you can trust.
 Journal Citation Reports is the only journal report of its kind produced by publisher-neutral experts, providing you with unbiased journal statistics trusted by over 9,000 institutions worldwide.
 Journal Citation Reports journal profiles aggregate publication and citation data sourced from the Web of Science Core Collection™, the world’s original citation index for scientific and scholarly research.

 Researching which journals to submit or subscribe to can be time consuming.
-Each journal profiled in the Journal Citation Reports has met the rigorous impact and quality standards documented in the Web of Science Core Collection editorial selection process—only the journals indexed in the Science Citation Index Expanded™ (SCIE) and Social Sciences Citation Index™ (SSCI) are included—so that you can quickly find a list of the most influential journals in the sciences and social sciences.
+Each journal profiled in the Journal Citation Reports has met the rigorous quality standards documented in the Web of Science Core Collection editorial selection process so that you can quickly find a list of the most influential journals in your field.

 Web of Science™ monitors and excludes journals that demonstrate predatory behavior; journals in Journal Citation Reports are subject to additional analysis to detect abnormal citation activity.
 Journals displaying evidence of excessive self-citation and citation stacking are suppressed from Journal Citation Reports to ensure the integrity of the reports.